jayanthkoushik/shiny-pyseed/README.md

     periodic GitHub action that will run `pre-commit autoupdate` and create a pull request with the changes.
 It is ignored in barebones mode.
+12. `--add-deps`: Additional Python dependencies to add to the project.
+    Dependencies should be separated by ';', and follow [poetry specifications](https://python-poetry.org/docs/dependency-specification/).
+13. `--add-dev-deps`: Same as `--add-deps`, except the dependencies are added to the 'dev' group.

 <!--------------------------------------------------------------------->